esbarreiro/PersonManagementAPI-FieldTech/README.md

 # Documentation
 To run the project and test the API endpoints:

-# Clone the repository.
+1. Clone the repository.

-Open the project in your preferred IDE.
+2. Open the project in your preferred IDE.

-Build and run the project.
+3. Build and run the project using the **dotnet run** from PersonManagementAPI-FieldTech\PersonManagerFieldTech> directory.

-Use a tool like Postman or curl to interact with the API.
+4. Use the swagger documentation or tools like Postman or curl to interact with the API.

-Libraries and Tools
+# Libraries and Tools
 C#

 .NET Core

 NUnit (for testing)